-DAY TWO Converting infinitives to present participles

-A. Write the participle form of each infinitive listed below

-1. to sleep sleeping 5. to try

-2. to dream 6. to clean

-3. to wash 7. to travel

-4. to hide 8. to celebrate ······

-By combining a participle with one or more words, you can form a participial phrase.
+DAY TWO Converting infinitives to present participles A. Write the participle form of each infinitive listed below 1. to sleep sleeping 5. to try 2. to dream 6. to clean 3. to wash 7. to travel 4. to hide 8. to celebrate By combining a participle with one or more words, you can form a participial phrase.
 Often, a participial phrase will tell "how" or "where."
 Here are some examples of participial phrases that begin with the word smiling.
 Smiling at her brother, . . .
 Smiling for the camera, . . .
 Smiling shyly, . . .
 Each of these phrases can become a sentence starter.
-For instance:

-- Smiling at her brother, Emily clapped as he received his trophy. - Smiling for the camera, the twins posed with Mickey Mouse. - Smiling shyly, I handed a bouquet of roses to the mayor's wife. - B. Begin each sentence below with a present participle ("-ing") phrase by converting the infinitive to a participle. - 1. to fly Flying overhead, the gull cried loudly. - 2. to dance , Louisa performed in the ballet. - 3. to swim , I caught up with my older brother. - 4. to shout , the toddler stood up in her crib. - 5. to pray , Pastor Edwards bowed his head. - C. Write your own sentences.
-Begin each one with a participial phrase. - 2.
+For instance: Smiling at her brother, Emily clapped as he received his trophy.
+Smiling for the camera, the twins posed with Mickey Mouse.
+Smiling shyly, I handed a bouquet of roses to the mayor's wife.
+B. Begin each sentence below with a present participle ("-ing") phrase by converting the infinitive to a participle.
+1. to fly , Louisa performed in the ballet.
+2. to dance , I caught up with my older brother.
+3. to swim , the toddler stood up in her crib.
+4. to shout 5. to pray .
+Pastor Edwards bowed his head.
+C. Write your own sentences.
+Begin each one with a participial phrase.